Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Preliminaries

 \paragraph{Out-of-Distribution Detection.} In machine learning problems, we usually assume that the test data distribution is similar to the training data distribution (the closed-world assumption).
-As this is not the case in real-world applications, the Out-of-Distribution (OOD) detection aims to flag inputs that significantly deviate from the training data to prevent unreliable predictions.
+As this is not the case in real-world applications, the Out-of-Distribution (OOD) detection~\citep{yang2024generalized} aims to flag inputs that significantly deviate from the training data to prevent unreliable predictions.
 In the following, we denote by $P_{\mathcal{X}, \mathcal{Y}}^\text{OOD}$ a distribution over $\mathcal{X} \times \mathcal{Y}$ that differs from the training distribution $P_{\mathcal{X}, \mathcal{Y}}$.
-OOD data typically involve a semantic shift and represent concepts or labels not seen during training.
-A popular class of OOD detection techniques relies on the definition of a scoring function $s(\cdot~; \hat f)$, which uses the probability predictions of the classifier $\hat f(\cdot)$ as scores to flag an instance $\vx$ as OOD when the score $s(\vx; \hat f)$ is below a certain threshold $\lambda$.
-A common approach is to use the Maximum Softmax Probability that returns the higher softmax probabilities of the predictor $\hat f(\cdot)$ as a scoring function to measure the prediction confidence.
+As proposed in ~\citep{yang2024generalized} we consider OOD that involves a semantic shift and represent concepts or labels not seen during training.
+A popular class of OOD detection techniques relies on the definition of a scoring function $s(\cdot~; \hat f)=\hat f(\cdot)$, which uses the probability predictions of the classifier $\hat f(\cdot)$ as scores to flag an instance $\vx$ as OOD when the score probability prediction is below a certain threshold $\lambda$.
+For example, a common approach is to use the Maximum Softmax Probability (MSP)~\citep{hendrycks2016baseline} that returns the higher softmax probabilities of the predictor $\hat f(\cdot)$ as a scoring function to measure the prediction confidence.